yadomi/propre/README.md

 ##Changelog

+### 0.1.1

+  - Fix bug when no movie was found
+  - Fix wording

 ### 0.1.0

   - The first result is now the best match in the list (using similar_text)
   - Results are now ordered by release date
   - Extensions are now in lowercase when renaming (.AVI,.Avi -> .avi)

-### 0.0.8

-  - Add version and usage params
-  - Fix: Create config directory if not present
-  - Fix: Wording
-  - Better errors handling

 Disclaimer
 ----------